python-discord/site/pydis_site/apps/content/resources/guides/python-guides/parameters-and-arguments.md

     print(a, b, c, d)
 ```

-The parameters defined before the bare `/` are now considered to be positional-only and keyword mapping will no longer work on them.
+The parameters defined before the bare `/` are now considered to be positional-only and keyword mapping will no longer work on them.<br>
 In the above function definition `a` and `b` are now positional-only parameters.

 These function calls will still work: